cyborgx0x/cyborgx0x/README.md

 My GitHub will contain the following:

 - My personal project, contains many repos that I also upload here.
-Typically, I will upload all elements of my projects: should be ranging from the core feature, machine learning features, user interacting, data pipelines, workflow, deploying workflow, tasks queues,...
+Typically, I will upload all elements of my projects: should be ranging from the core feature, machine learning features, user interacting, data pipelines, workflow, deploying workflow, task distributions, project architecture,...
 - Some of my experiments with new things: such as new languages, new techniques.
 - Some open source projects that I commit to contribute.

+⚡ Fun fact: I will not publish anything related to my work in my company, since it is top secret

 <!--